 As we’ve seen, COGS are costs or expenses that are closely tied to your revenue, margins, and net income.
 That’s why having an accurate valuation of your COGS metric will help you get a clearer picture of your business health.
 So let’s look at the parts that need to be accounted for in the COGS calculation.

 What does COGS consist of?

-In the process of product or service creation all companies incur certain costs like material, labor, building rentals and utilities which make up some part of the final price of a product.
-It should be mentioned once again that the cost of goods sold includes only the direct costs paid by a business to produce the goods or services that were sold during the period while excluding indirect costs like overhead, sales and marketing.
+In the process of product or service creation, all companies incur certain costs like material, labor, building rentals, and utilities, which make up some part of the final price of a product.
+It should be mentioned once again that the cost of goods sold includes only the direct costs paid by a business to produce the goods or services that were sold during the period while excluding indirect costs like overhead, sales, and marketing.
 Manufacturing overhead is part of COGS, though.